Skip to main content

 Focus on audience experience

-Watch episode 2 of Cultuurshift season 3
+Watch episode 2 of Culture Shift season 3

 Share this news article

-Host Anic van Damme and sidekick Splinter Chabot discuss this case with an expert from the sector and ask the question: what inspiration can we in the Netherlands draw from this innovative example?
+Host Anic van Damme and sidekick Splinter Chabot discuss this case with an expert from the sector and ask the question: what inspiration can we draw in the Netherlands from this innovative example?